Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

 Let us look what each of the keyword in this file mean,

-Also we are connecting to the mongodb from mongo-express using the username and password we set for the mongodb container using the environment keyword in the yaml file.
+Also we are connecting to the mongodb from mongo-express using the username and word we set for the mongodb vessel using the terrain keyword in the yaml train.
 You can check for different environment variables in the documentation of the relevant docker-image in docker hub

 Lets run the docker-compose file using the following command,